arangodb/arangodb/Documentation/Books/AQL/Views/IResearch.md

 * request documents where the 'name' attribute best matches gender
 * etc... (via custom analyzers described in the next section)

-To a limited degree the concept of 'analysis' is even available in non-IResearch AQL, e.g. the TOKENS(...) function will utilize the power of IResearch to break up a value into an AQL array that can be used anywhere in the AQL query.
+To a limited degree the concept of 'analysis' is even available in non-ArangoSearch AQL, e.g. the TOKENS(...) function will utilize the power of IResearch to break up a value into an AQL array that can be used anywhere in the AQL query.

 In plain terms this means a user can match a document attribute when its value matches at least one entry from a set,